lmmx/prime-partitions/README.md

 the last value of _o_ for which `A(o)` gives a start value which is greater than the prime at that value.

-Back of the envelope calculation of what this limit is:
+Back of the envelope estimate of this limit:

-- Intuitively, it must be less than (the index of 617 in **ℙ**) - 12 = 113 - 12 = 101
+- Intuitively, it must be less than (the index of 617 in **ℙ**) - 1 - 12 = 113 - 12 = 100
+  - To be less than the current lowest value (that of the non-adding primes) at n = 12 means to be less than 617 which is the 113th prime
+    - The 112th prime is the only prime less than the 113th prime
+  - To be less than the 112th prime at n = 12, and for it to be a subset of the primes, the sequence must start no later than the (`112 - 12`)th prime, i.e. the 100th prime.
-- At a glance, this sequence is at most 100 numbers
+- ∴ at a glance, this sequence is at most 100 numbers.
   - This is the 'worst case', it's likely before then - and this should be fairly simple to calculate

 The final sequence (let's assume it's the 100th for simplicity) will give the smallest